 In 1975 work began on a construction yard and dock for the production of oil platforms on the north west side of the loch.
 This lay at the end of a two mile stretch of road built in just 12 days to provide access to the site.
 By 1977 over 3,000 people were working here, housed in temporary accommodation on site and in two retired liners moored in the loch: the Rangatira and the Odysseus.

 The most spectacular part of the project involved the excavation of a huge dry dock, in which was constructed the 600,000 tonne Ninian Central Platform in 1978.
 Materials and components were supplied by sea and when complete the platform needed seven tugs to tow it to its operating position in the North Sea.
-The Ninian Central Platform still holds the record as the largest movable object ever created by man.
+At the time the Ninian Central Platform held the record as the largest movable object ever created by man.

 By 1980 the construction yard was diversifying in an effort to escape a downturn in oil exploration and production, but its days were numbered.
 Two thousand people were still employed in 1984, but bankruptcy in 1986 was followed by closure in 1987 and clearance of most of the buildings on the site by 1990.
 In 1992 the dry dock was used to construct the bridge footings for the Skye Bridge, and in 2006 quarrying began to provide material for the new ferry terminus being constructed on the island of Raasay.
 More recently a boat repair yard has been established on part of the site of the old construction yards, along with a renewable energy construction hub.